By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 test

-Expected: Enters a test session, where the display area enters a fullscreen and the lowest scoring flashcard question and hints (if any) will be displayed first.In Test Session
+Expected: Enters a test session, where the display area enters a fullscreen and the lowest scoring flashcard question and hints (if any) will be displayed first.In Test Sessionis shown on the status message and status bar. -

 Test case:

-on an empty folder (this folder has no cards)
+teston an empty folder (this folder has no cards)

-is shown in the status message.
+Expected: The errorThis command is not valid on an empty folderis shown in the status message.
 Status bar remains the same (still in folder). -

 Test case:

-when not inside a folder (prerequisite not fulfilled, like being in the home directory, already in a test session or in report display)
+testwhen not inside a folder (prerequisite not fulfilled, like being in the home directory, already in a test session or in report display)

-is shown in the status message.
+Expected: The errorCommand can only be executed in folderis shown in the status message.
 Status bar remains the same.

 -